Happy First Day Of School! 27 Survival Tips You Need For Your First Week

 15. Make plans to reach out to your child’s teacher after the first week to discuss any potential problems.

-16. Stock your fridge, pantry, and freezer with plenty of after school snacks.
+16. Stock your fridge, pantry, and freezer with plenty of after-school snacks.
 Children tend to come home from school during the first week extra hungry.
 Consider buying lunch-ready and snack items in bulk.

 17. Help your children organize their school clothing for the week, so they don’t spend the morning hunting for outfits.